On April 1, 2016, Katie Abrahamson-Henderson was announced as UCF's head women's basketball coach.

 Albany’s first NCAA Division I All-America performer came during Abrahamson-Henderson’s tenure.
 Numerous Great Dane players have been recognized with America East accolades, including: four Players of the Year awards, four Defensive Players of the Year awards, one Scholar-Athlete of the Year, one Rookie of the Year, nine first-team all-conference selections, 17 total all-conference honors, 12 all-defensive team picks and five all-academic team awards.

-Also known as Coach Abe, she was chosen as the America East Coach of the Year three times and guided Albany to a combined 83-13 record in league play.
+She was chosen as the America East Coach of the Year three times and guided Albany to a combined 83-13 record in league play.
 Moreover, Albany won 38-consecutive America East regular season contests from Feb.
 1, 2012 through Feb.
-26, 2014, setting a new league record and setting what was then the longest conference winning streak in all of Division I. That streak surpassed the old record of 37, set by Maine from 1995-97 under coach Joanne P. McCallie, Coach Abe's mentor at both Maine and Michigan State.
+26, 2014, setting a new league record and setting what was then the longest conference winning streak in all of Division I. That streak surpassed the old record of 37, set by Maine from 1995-97 under coach Joanne P. McCallie, Coach Abe’s mentor at both Maine and Michigan State.

 Abrahamson-Henderson was previously the associate head coach at Indiana prior to moving to Albany and also held that title at Michigan State (2000-02).
 She served as Missouri State University’s head coach from 2002-07.
 During her coaching career, she has helped three different teams reach the NCAA Tournament and five programs reach postseason play.